 Free Transportation Services.
-It can be a real problem when the disabled cannot move around effectively.
+It can be a real problem when people with disabilities cannot move around effectively.
 That is why it is good to know that in the United States, those with disabilities can receive access to free mobility services.
 These free transportation programs and services help those who need excellent mobility.

 Table of Contents